The Shadow Box: Productions

 The Shadow Box premiered in a production of the Center Theatre Group at the Mark Taper Forum in Los Angeles in the 1975-1976 season, and it was directed by Gordon Davidson (artistic director of the Mark Taper Forum).

 The play opened on Broadway on March 31, 1977 at the Morosco Theatre and closed on December 31, 1977, after 315 performances.

 The play was directed by Gordon Davidson with scenery by Ming Cho Lee, costumes by Bill Walker, and lighting by Ronald Wallace.
 The cast featured Josef Sommer (Interviewer), Simon Oakland (Joe), Vincent Spano (Steve), Joyce Ebert (Maggie), Laurence Luckinbill (Brian), Mandy Patinkin (Mark), Patricia Elliott (Beverly), Rose Gregorio (Agnes), and Geraldine Fitzgerald (Felicity).

 Mary Carver replaced Fitzgerald on April 30, 1977, and Clifton James replaced Oakland on May 23, 1977.

 In 1993, a planned high school production of the play in Tucson, Arizona was cancelled due to the play's "language."
 Critics of the move charged that the play was being censored for its treatment of homosexuality.
 In response, actors including William Baldwin, Christopher Reeve, Mercedes Ruehl, Harry Hamlin, Blair Brown and Estelle Parsons staged a reading of the play in Tucson produced by People For the American Way.

 Film adaptation

-Cristofer adapted the play for a television movie in 1980, directed by Paul Newman.
+Cristofer adapted the play for a television movie in 1980, directed by Paul Newman and co-produced by Newman and his daughter Susan.
 The cast featured John Considine (Interviewer), James Broderick (Joe), Valerie Harper (Maggie), Christopher Plummer (Brian), Ben Masters (Mark), Joanne Woodward (Beverly), Melinda Dillon (Agnes), and Sylvia Sidney (Felicity).

-It was nominated for a Golden Globe and three Emmy Awards: Outstanding Drama Special, Teleplay adaption (Cristofer), and Director (Newman).
+The film premiered at the Deauville Film Festival on September 9, 1980.
+It was won a Golden Globe for Best Motion Picture Made for Television, a Humanitas Prize for 90 minute Category and was nominated three Emmy Awards: Outstanding Drama Special, Teleplay adaption (Cristofer), and Director (Newman).